-The score of 45.83% for the Contract Award sub-category which is lower than the 2020 score of 62.73% shows that it needs to be worked on, as Entities were failing to inform the unsuccessful tenderers of the outcomes of the tender processes and post notices of contracts awarded on the PPA website.
+The score of 53.33% for the Contract Award sub-category, even though higher than the 2021 score of 45.83%, shows that it still needs to be worked on as Entities were failing to inform the unsuccessful tenderers of the outcomes of the tender processes and also post notices of contracts awarded on the PPA website.
+There was also a decline on the Procurement Planning sub-category because some Entities did not post their procurement plans on the PPA website.